aosakwe/Bayesian-Inference/README.md

 This project allows me to implement different Bayesian modelling techniques I have seen through class and my own research.
 In addition, I hope it serves as educational material for others.
 I have found that the best way to learn is through practice, and so this project is expected to help me master the material I need to undertake my research projects.

-The projects and notes I take will be heavily based on work I found on the following pages:
+The notes and examples I share will be heavily based on work I found on the following pages:

 -   **https://vioshyvo.github.io/Bayesian_inference/index.html**